AhmedGSonbol/New-App/README.md

 <h1>News App</h1>
 Is a simple application to follow the latest news in real time

-- Through the application, you can find out the latest news and continuous updates on several topics, including: <br>
+- Through the application, you can find out the latest news and continuous updates on several topics, including:

   -Business <br>
   -Sports <br>
   -Science<br>